-- Power off the machine so it is in a consistent state the next time it boots

-- Make sure that you take out any installation media used in the previous steps

-- Remove the network interfaces from the VM

-- Convert the VM into a Template

-- Import the template in OpenNebula
+- Power off the machine so it is in a consistent state the next time it boots. - Make sure that you take out any installation media used in the previous steps. - Convert the VM into a Template following this procedure - Import in OpenNebula, the datastores where the template's virtual hard disks are located. - Import the template in OpenNebula.